Eva Mann becomes an iconic fashion label: Lünstroth Branding Agency positions the brand,...Read More

 In addition to the word mark, the logo contains the globe in graphic form.
 However, this association is misleading; she refers more to travel clothes and – above all – is generic.

-It is the typical, very long wings that make up the brand-defining Albatross.
-We therefore use the wings as the dominant design element.
+These are the typical, very long wings that make up the brand-defining Albatross.
+This is the dominant design element.